skillrepos/helm-fun-v2/README.md

 ## Step 2.
 Start the Kubernetes cluster and complete setup

-2. Setup an alias and run the setup command in the codespace's terminal (**This will take several minutes to run...**):
+2. Start your Kubernetes cluster using minikube in the codespace's terminal (**This will take several minutes to run...**):

       ```
-      alias k=kubectl
       minikube start
       ```